Will Attorney in Florida

 When a loved one passes away, and the will is not what you expected, it can feel like grief and confusion hit at the same time.
 You may wonder whether the document is valid, whether someone pressured your loved one, or whether you have any say in what happens next in a Florida probate court.
 In these moments, having a trusted guide can make the difference between feeling powerless and taking informed action.

 At Adrian Philip Thomas, P.A., we focus our practice on probate, trust, and estate litigation that often centers on disputed wills.
 Since 2002, our attorneys have represented more than 5,000 clients in estate-related conflicts throughout this state, including will contests, fiduciary disputes, and trust litigation.
-We understand both the legal rules and the family tensions that arise when a will is questioned, and we work to bring clarity when you need it most.
+We understand the legal rules and the family tensions that arise when a will is questioned, and we work to bring clarity when you need it most.

-Facing A Will Dispute In Florida?
+Facing a Will Dispute in Florida?
 How Our Firm Can Help

 Many people come to us after discovering an unexpected change in a parent’s will, learning that a caregiver now stands to inherit most of the estate, or realizing they have been cut out entirely.
 Others are personal representatives who suddenly find themselves defending a will in a contested probate case.
 No matter which side you are on, a will dispute can feel overwhelming, especially when you are still dealing with loss.